Taste, Smell and Flavour

 Each cell has receptors that interact with smelly molecules called odourants, which have a particular shape.
 Like a key in a lock, when the odourant attaches to its receptor, the receptor fires off a signal to the brain.
 With hundreds of different of receptors and all the molecules they recognize, we can tell tens of thousands of smells apart.

 We’ve got categories to describe our perceptions of taste, colours, and sounds.
 But things aren’t nearly as clear-cut when it comes to our sense of smell.
-In an interesting, but incomplete and non conclusive, scientific study, one team of researchers suggested a list of 10 basic smells.
-Well, it gives you something to be going on with!
+In an interesting, but non conclusive, scientific study, one team of researchers suggested a list of 10 basic smells.
+Well, it gives us something to be going on with!

 What is flavour?